General

 - Due to the optional nature of the provisions of Article 17(1) of the Dublin III Regulation, ‘If there are no systemic flaws in the asylum procedure and in the reception conditions for applicants for international protection in the requested Member State during the transfer or thereafter, nor can the court or tribunal of the requesting Member State compel the latter to examine itself an application for international protection on the basis of Article 17(1) of the Dublin III Regulation on the ground that there is, according to that court or tribunal, a risk of infringement of the principle of non-refoulement in the requested Member State’.

-As immediately highlighted by a legal study,[17] it is no coincidence that the Court used, for the two hypotheses set out regarding Article 17(1) the expressions “not requiring” and “cannot compel”.
-This difference allows the Court to highlight the existence of the judge’s ability to apply the clause.
+As highlighted by a legal study,[16] there is no coincidence between the words used by Court for the two hypotheses set out regarding Article 17(1): the expressions “not requiring” and “cannot compel”.
+Based on this interpretation, this difference allows the Court to highlight the existence of the judge’s ability to apply the clause.
 As this study highlights, the express reference to the judge – and not generically to the Member State – as the body that can arrange for the application of the clause is particularly relevant.

-Following the CJEU decision, the Civil Courts started resuming the cases suspended pending this decision.
+Following the CJEU decision, the civil courts started resuming the examination of the cases suspended pending this decision.

 Procedure

-The staff of the Italian Dublin Unit significantly increased in 2018 and benefitted from the support of EASO personnel, mainly in relation to outgoing requests, family reunification and children.
+The staff of the Italian Dublin Unit significantly benefits from the support of EUAA and AMIF personnel, mainly in relation to outgoing requests.

-All asylum seekers are photographed and fingerprinted (fotosegnalamento) by Questure who systematically store their fingerprints in Eurodac.
-When there is a Eurodac hit, the police contact the Italian Dublin Unit within the Ministry of Interior.
-In the general procedure, after the lodging of the asylum application, on the basis of the information gathered and if it is considered that the Dublin Regulation should be applied, the Questura transmits the pertinent documents to the Dublin Unit which examines the criteria set out in the Dublin Regulation to identify the Member State responsible.
+All asylum applicants are photographed and fingerprinted (fotosegnalamento) by Questure which systematically store their fingerprints in Eurodac.
+After the lodging of the asylum application, on the basis of the Eurodac hits and/or other information gathered, if it is considered that the responsibility might lie on another EU+MS according to the Dublin Regulation, the Questura transmits the case file to the Dublin Unit which examines the criteria set out in the Dublin Regulation to identify the responsible Member State.

-Since December 2017, a specific procedure has been implemented in Questure of Friuli-Venezia Giulia region, on the basis that most of asylum seekers arriving in this region from Nordic countries or the Balkan route fall under the Dublin Regulation.
-ASGI has witnessed cases where the Questure fingerprinted persons seeking asylum in the region as persons in “irregular stay” (“Category 3”) in the Eurodac database,[22] instead of “applicants for international protection” (“Category 1”).[23]
-The Dublin Unit therefore justified, even in the Court procedure, the implementation of the Dublin transfer prior to the lodging of the application on the basis that no asylum application had been made; it should also be noted that “Category 3” fingerprints are not stored in the Eurodac database.[24]
+Since December 2017, a specific procedure has been implemented in Questure of Friuli-Venezia Giulia region, on the basis that most asylum applicants arriving in this region from Nordic countries or the Balkan route fall under the Dublin Regulation.
+ASGI has witnessed cases where the Questure fingerprinted persons seeking asylum in the region as persons in “irregular stay” (“Category 3”) in the Eurodac database,[25] instead of “applicants for international protection” (“Category 1”).[26]
+The Dublin Unit therefore justified, even in court proceedings, the implementation of the Dublin transfer prior to the lodging of the application on the basis that no asylum application had been made; it should also be noted that “Category 3” fingerprints are not stored in the Eurodac database.[27]

 In 2021, the Civil Court of Trieste and the Court of Cassation requested, pursuant to Article 267 of the TFEU, that the European Court of Justice give a preliminary ruling to clarify the scope of information obligations and the effects of their violation on judicial proceedings.[28]
 The CJEU then published its judgement on 30 November 2023[29] (see Personal interview).